Menu

 • In an interview, he revealed that he was an avid music lover, and would DJ during his college days.

-• On 6 January 2023, he brought his two foster daughters to the Supreme Court premises and took them to his courtroom (first court), and told them, “See, this is where I sit.”
-He also explained to them about his workplace and showed them the place where the judges sit and from where the lawyers argue their cases.
+• On 6 January 2023, he brought his two foster daughters to the Supreme Court premises took them to his courtroom (first court), and told them, “See, this is where I sit.”
+He also explained to them about his workplace and showed them the place where the judges sit and where the lawyers argue their cases.
 Reportedly, his daughters had expressed a desire to see his workplace.
-[8]The Hindu
+[7]The Hindu